bharadwajy/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

    7. A string that documents the operation (``doc``) - This is not strictly necessary but is included for readability and documentation of the operation.

-2. Properties consumed in other usage scenarios
+B. Properties consumed in other usage scenarios

    1. Required minimum Shader Model (``shader_model``).
    2. Minimum shader model required with translation by linker (``shader_model_translated``)